chencg10/Formal_Verification_FInal_Project/README.md

 # Formal_Verification_FInal_Project
-This is a github repository of our Formal Verifiction course. the folder includes all of the codes we wrote
+This is a github repository of our final project in Formal Verifiction course. the folder includes all of the codes we wrote

 Codes of part 2:
     names:
           1. createBoard.py
           2. get_LURD_moves.py
           3. run_nuXmv.py
           4. main.py

 For this part to run appropriately, there are several changes that need to be made.
 1. in "createBoard.py" in the function "gen_board()" in line no. 419: